crs4/seal/docs/file_formats.rst

 Y
     Y coordinate of the spot.
 Integer (can be negative).
 Index
-    positive integer.
-No indexing should have a value of 0.
+    Sample tag in multiplexed runs.
+For regular runs without multiplexing this field should have a value of 0.
 Read Number
     1 for single reads; 1 or 2 for paired ends.
 Sequence